Updated April 2021

 HOW DO ANTIBIOTICS WORK

 Human beings in their constant fight against infections developed weapons called ‘antibiotics’ way back in the 1930s with the discovery of penicillin and sulfa drugs.
 Actually, antibiotics were substances derived from micro-organisms that could destroy or inhibit the growth of other micro-organisms in a high dilution by a mechanism that would not harm human cells.
 Today, we have developed several synthetic antibiotics as well in labs.
-The key to understanding how antibiotics work is to exploit the differences between the cell structure of the bacteria and humans.
+The key to understanding how antibiotics work is to exploit the differences between the cell structure of bacteria and humans.

 Antibiotics usually act on the following parts of the bacterial cell-